NORLA offers a range of funding schemes, all with an aim of promoting the translation of Norwegian books.

 NORLA has several funding schemes designed to encourage translation of Norwegian fiction and non-fiction books.
 We also have funding schemes for competency-raising for translators.
 Read more here.

 Agents and publishers working with translations of Norwegian literature can apply for a number of NORLA’s funding schemes.
-Read more about our schemes for translation subsidies and travel grants here.
+Read more about all our schemes here.

 Organisers of festivals and conferences can apply for funding to invite Norwegian authors and lecturers to their events.
 This also applies to universities offering instruction in Norwegian language-related subjects.
 Read more here.

 NORLA's activities to promote the export of Norwegian literature